-Additional personal identity information (PII) will be encrypted if the Enable PII encryption checkbox is selected in the Site Settings:
+Personal identity information (PII) is also encrypted but can be switched off if the Enable PII encryption checkbox is de-selected in the Site Settings:

-If Enable PII encryption is checked, the following fields are also encrypted:
+When Enable PII encryption is checked, the following fields are encrypted:

 - In the Profile object: "firstName", "lastName", "address", "name", "phones".

 - In the Identity object: "firstName", "lastName", "address", "phones".